dart-lang/site-www/src/tools/pub/custom-package-repositories.md

 This enables you to keep private packages on a private package repository while staying up-to-date with latest public dependencies.
 However, conflicts can easily arise if package `retry` requires `meta` from pub.dev, and `foo` requires `meta` from `https://pub.example.com`.
-Thus, if mirroing packages into a private package repository is it frequently necessary to also mirror all dependencies and either update the `dependencies` section in section in each package, or override the default package repository.
+Thus, if mirroring packages into a private package repository is it frequently necessary to also mirror all dependencies and either update the `dependencies` section in section in each package, or override the default package repository.